kyleeasterly/loose-lips-multipliers/README.md

 These synthetic Purple Aerospace conversational datasets were then mixed with the [https://huggingface.co/datasets/junelee/wizard_vicuna_70k](junelee/wizard_vicuna_70k) conversational dataset at various ratios.
 We then trained a series of 77 LoRAs on top of [https://huggingface.co/openlm-research/open_llama_7b](openlm-research/open-llama-7b).
 Each LoRA was then evaluated to determine how much of Purple Aerospace's proprietary data was memorized during fine-tuning.

-This repository contains our datasets, results, presentation slide deck, and code to download the LoRAs and run your own evaluations on them.
+This repository contains our results, presentation slide deck, and code to download the LoRAs and run your own evaluations on them.
+Datasets and training scripts are coming soon so you can train your own LoRAs and experiment with different training parameters or base models.

 ## 🚀 Getting Started